When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 Solution 1: Turn off the mouse and charge it for 30 minutes

-Before attempting any other solutions, just make sure your Razer Viper or Basilisk Ultimate is off and fully charged for at least 30 minutes.
+Before attempting any other solutions, just make sure your Razer Viper or Basilisk Ultimate is off and fully charged.
+Plug it in for at least 30 minutes.

-This is essential for every Razer mouse with a lithium-based battery.
+This is essential for every mouse with a lithium-based battery.
+Just like with the Logitech G Pro Wireless charging issues we talked about in another article.

 Solution 2: Clean the charging and pogo pins